 - Champagne Tasting and Seine River Cruise: Enjoy 3 Champagne tastings while seeing the Eiffel Tower and other famous Paris sights from a river boat cruise along the Seine.

-- Paris Food Walking Tour: Take a stroll through the Latin Quarter in the morning or Montmarte in the afternoon, and taste French cheeses, bread, charcuterie, wine, and more.
+- Paris Food Tour: French Gastronomy and History: Take a stroll through the Latin Quarter in the morning or Montmarte in the afternoon, and taste French cheeses, bread, charcuterie, wine, and more.

-- Explore Montmartre on a food tour: Explore the winding streets of the artsy Montmarte neighborhood via food.
+- Paris Montmartre Walking Food Tour: Explore the winding streets of the artsy Montmarte neighborhood via food.

 No matter which Paris food tour you choose, be sure to read about how to prepare for a food tour in order to get the most out of it.